 X.3.1 Content Consumer

-The Reconciliation Agent Actor must be grouped with an eligible Content Consumer actor supporting the Discrete Data Import Option to obtain data about [need list here] from clinical documents.
-Eligible Content Consumer actors are those that support content containing [need list here].
+The Reconciliation Agent Actor must be grouped with an eligible Content Consumer actor supporting the Discrete Data Import Option to obtain data about, common observations, disgnostic results, concerns and allergies, medications, immunizations, and professional services that may or may not be obtained from clinical documents.
+Eligible Content Consumer actors are those that support content containing common observations, disgnostic results, concerns and allergies, medications, immunizations, and professional services .
 Any content profile that derives from the IHE Medical Summary template qualifies.
 Other content profiles may also qualify.
 The content used for Basic Patient Privacy Consents, and for Sharing of Laboratory Reports does not qualify.

 X.3.2 Clinical Data Consumer

-A Reconciliation Agent actor implementing the Clinical Data Option must be grouped with a Clinical Data Consumer Actor that supports the [need list here] Option and the [need QED list here] Option defined in the Query for Existing Data (QED) Profile.
-This actor is used to obtain information about diagnoses, allergies and medications from one or more clinical data sources.
+A Reconciliation Agent actor implementing the Clinical Data Option must be grouped with a Clinical Data Consumer Actor that supports the simple observations, disgnostic results, concerns and allergies, medications, immunizations, and professional services Option and the Option defined in the Query for Existing Data (QED) Profile.
+This actor is used to obtain information about vitals, disgnostic results, concerns and allergies, medications, immunizations, and professional services from one or more clinical data sources.

 X.3.3 Content Creator